 Reduce the amount of clutter in your image

 To reduce the size of your image, install only what is strictly needed inside it.
 It might be tempting to install extra packages, and then remove them at a later step.
-However, this approach is not sufficient.
-Because each instruction of the Dockerfile creates a layer, removing data from the image in a later step than the step that created it does not reduce the size of the overall image (the data is still there, just hidden in a deeper layer).
+However, this approach isn't sufficient.
+Because each instruction of the Dockerfile creates a layer, removing data from the image in a later step than the step that created it doesn't reduce the size of the overall image (the data is still there, just hidden in a deeper layer).
 Consider this example:

 |Bad Dockerfile||Good Dockerfile|

 In the bad version of the Dockerfile, the

 /var/lib/apt/lists/* still exist in the layer corresponding to the first

 RUN.
 This layer is part of the image and must be uploaded and downloaded with